Negro Fort: A refuge for fugitive slaves

-Fugitive slaves had been seeking refuge in Florida for generations, where they were well received by the Seminoles and treated as free by the Spaniards if they converted to Catholicism; the origins of the future Underground Railroad are here.
+Fugitive slaves had been seeking refuge in Florida for generations, and they were well received by the Seminoles and treated as free by the Spaniards if they converted to Catholicism; the origins of the future Underground Railroad are here.
 The Spaniards wanted their own Pensacola slaves back, but as far as American slaves they did not much care.
 In any event, they lacked the resources to find and "recover" them, at one point inviting the American slaveowners to catch the fugitives themselves.

 Fugitive slaves continued to arrive, seeking in Florida their freedom; they set up a network of farms along the river to keep them supplied.
 The Seminoles knew how to do this because the former African slaves, who had learned on plantations how to farm and care for domestic animals, either taught them or did their farming for them, or both.
 The Creeks knew nothing of farming and were impoverished; even Nicolls commented on the number of starving, resourceless Creeks who were arriving, and the challenge of feeding them.
 The Creeks had a champion, Indian Agent Benjamin Hawkins, who tried to help them recover their lands.
 They had never been enslaved and thus did not have to worry about being returned to slavery.
-They wanted to return to their lands, taken or threatened by white settlers.
+They wanted to return to their lands, which were taken or threatened by white settlers.

 The fugitive slave situation became more serious as news of a Negro Fort (African Fort) with weaponry spread through the southern United States.